brunoxd13/log-analysis/README.md

 A reporting tool was created that prints reports (in plain text) based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.

+This reporting tool answer three questions:
+1. What are the three most popular articles of all time?
+2. Who are the authors of most popular articles of all time?
+3. On what days more than 1% of requests resulted in errors?

 ## Getting Started

 ### Prerequisites